LemmyNet/rfcs/README.md

 not actively looked at by the teams.

-As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good indication that the RFC is worth pursuing.
+As a rule of thumb, receiving encouraging feedback from long-standing project developers is a good indication that the RFC is worth pursuing.

 ## What the process is